 - To a food processor, add raspberries and water.
 Blend on high for 2 minutes or until fully puréed.4 cups fresh raspberries, 1 cup water

-- Add sugar, vanilla, and lemon juice to the strained purée and whisk until the sugar has fully dissolved.1 cup sugar, 2 tablespoons lemon juice, 1 teaspoon vanilla
+- Add the raspberry puree along with sugar, vanilla, and lemon juice to a food processor and blend for 1 minute.
+It will be watery!1 cup sugar, 2 tablespoons lemon juice, 1 teaspoon vanilla

-- Pour the sorbet into a loaf pan and freeze again until solid enough that it's scoopable (about 2 hours)!
+- Pour the sorbet into a loaf pan and freeze until solid.

 - Serve in a bowl or on a cone and enjoy!